DokyunIm/MiniProject_Embedded/README.md

   - Displaying air quality information
     1. Get IP Address of Raspberry Pi
     2. Find location address using WHOIS OpenAPI and Naver Maps API
-    3. Inquire Air quality information using location address by Open API that provided government
+    3. Inquire Air quality information using location address by Open API that provided by government
     4. If moving is detected using Ultrasonic sensor, LED turns on according to the air quality
         - If air quality is good, LED turn on Blue
         - If air quality is normal, LED turn on Green